Unstoppable Africa: Igniting Transformation And Bold Collaborations

-Leaders from global business, investment, government, sports, and the arts gathered in New York on Thursday, 21st September to mark the commencement of“Unstoppable Africa”.
-The event by the Global Africa Business Initiative (GABI) ( ) seeks to elevate Africa's prominence in the global economy and position the continent as the premier destination for business, trade, and investment.
+(MENAFN- GlobeNewsWire - Nasdaq) New York, United States of America, Sept.
+22, 2023 (GLOBE NEWSWIRE) -- Leaders from global business, investment, government, sports, and the arts gathered in New York on Thursday, 21st September to mark the commencement of“Unstoppable Africa”.
+The event by the Global Africa Business Initiative (GABI) seeks to elevate Africa's prominence in the global economy and position the continent as the premier destination for business, trade, and investment.

 The two-day event is co-convened by the United Nations Deputy Secretary General, Amina J. Mohamed and the Chairperson of the African Union H.E.
 Moussa Faki Mahamat on the sidelines of the United Nations General Assembly in New York.
 GABI, coordinated by the UN Global Compact, serves as a pivotal forum for Heads of State and Government, CEOs, investors, policymakers, industry experts, and U.N. leaders to discuss and strategize the way forward for Africa's dynamic business landscape.“Unstoppable Africa” is a powerful affirmation of GABI's unwavering commitment to redefining Africa's economic narrative.